 Managed investigation and remediation of soil containing elevated PCBs resulting from historical paint-shop activities at a pulp mill in Alaska.
 Estimated PCB transport in groundwater to a marine embayment.

 Managed investigation, remediation, and closure of industrial wastewater treatment facility with elevated PCBs in residual sludge at the Spokane Industrial Park in Spokane, Washington.
 Evaluated historic and ongoing sources of contaminants within the industrial park including transformer leaks and paint operations.

 Evaluated migration of PCBs in hydraulic oil from a former oil-skimming lagoon in Ohio.

-Served as expert witness on timing of release of bunker fuel and other constituents at a former power plant in Spokane, Washington.
+Evaluated timing of release of bunker fuel and other constituents at a former power plant in Spokane, Washington.
 Blending of PCB-containing transformer oil with the fuel oil in the late 1970s and early 1980s explained the reduced viscosity of the bunker oil measured in downgradient monitoring wells.

 Managed site characterization and remediation of PCB-contaminated soil at a former industrial waste disposal site associated with a pulp mill.
 Waste included construction debris, electrical equipment, and leaking drums containing paint waste and spent solvents.

 Evaluated the probable PCB content of scrap electrical wire that was shipped to a recycling facility and whether the material was exempt from CERCLA actions under the Superfund Recycling Equity Act.